pxtroniwnl/pxtroniwnl/README.md

 I work from Cartagena, Colombia, turning data and AI into software that is genuinely useful for real people.
 Right now, most of my energy goes into **Bequo**.

 ---

-## What I'm building — Bequo

-**Bequo is an AI copilot that helps anyone win scholarships to study abroad.**

-Today, the best opportunities tend to go to the students who can afford expensive advisors.
-Bequo gives every student that same leverage: it finds real scholarships, tells you your honest chances of winning them, and helps you write a stronger application.

-The AI *is* the product — not another portal full of forms.
-The goal is simple: a student should open Bequo and feel *"I belong here"* — guided by something that actually wants them to win, and tells them the truth.

----